MShekow/github-app-installation-token/README.md

 # github-app-installation-token

-This is a dockerized CLI tool that retrieves a GitHub App installation token, given the App's ID and private key.
+This is a dockerized CLI tool that retrieves a [GitHub App installation access token](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/generating-an-installation-access-token-for-a-github-app), given the App's ID and private key.

 It was developed to be used in CI/CD platforms _other than_ **GitHub Actions**, e.g. **Azure DevOps** or **Circle CI**, that need to interact with GitHub.com (or some GitHub Enterprise server) where your code is stored.